 Areas of Specialty

-Marshall Teitelbaum, M.D., provides psychiatric evaluation and medication management for children, adolescents, and adults.
+Marshall Teitelbaum, M.D., provides comprehensive psychiatric care for children, adolescents, and adults.
 Whether you're dealing with a new concern or managing a long-term condition, we start with a careful evaluation and build a treatment plan around what's actually going on.
-Telehealth appointments are available for Florida residents.
+After your first in-office visit, telehealth appointments are available for Florida residents.

 Mood Disorders